openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/_IE.md

 | :-----: | ----------- |
-`input` | ranked tensor of 16-bit float or 32-bit float or QuantizedType values `filter` | ranked tensor of 16-bit float or 32-bit float or QuantizedType values `bias` | ranked tensor of 16-bit float or 32-bit float values
+`input` | ranked tensor of 16-bit float or 32-bit float or QuantizedType values `filter` | ranked tensor of 16-bit float or 32-bit float or QuantizedType values `bias` | ranked tensor of 16-bit float or 32-bit float or QuantizedType values

 #### Results: